colizz/HiggsCP/README.md

 After some while you will find output root files under ......

-**Note: variables are defined and commented in head files under `include/`, please have a look.**
+**Note: Comments and descriptions for each variable can be found in corresponding `src/*.cxx` file where they are defined, please have a look.**

 To be continue...
 ------------
-Marlin ExportEvt_steer.xml  --global.LCIOInputFiles=/afs/ihep.ac.cn/users/l/licq/licq/Reco_qqh_001.slcio  --global.MaxRecordNumber=3